 Terroirs - Non-vintage blend of têtes de cuvée from terroirs in Avize, Oger, Cramant and Oiry.
 A fine, elegant, yet powerful Champagne…dare we say a “poor mans’s Clos de Mesnil”?

-Minéral - This is a single vintage blend of téte de cuvée selections from two parcels located at the top of the hillside, planted in pure chalk; Les Champboutons in Avize and Les Bionnes in Cramant.
+Minéral - This is a single vintage blend of téte de cuvée selections from two parcels located at the bottom of the hillside, planted in pure chalk; Les Champboutons in Avize and Les Bionnes in Cramant.
 These vineyards have 40+ year old vines and produce the most mineral-driven, laser-like wine of the Agrapart lineup.

 Vénus - Vintage cuvee made from a single, 0.3 hectare vineyard named La Fosse that was planted in 1959.
 It is located in the middle of the hillside and has both the chalk of the hillsides at the top of the parcel and the heavier clay over limestone at the bottom.
 The soils are tilled by a horse named Vénus.
 The wine shows stunning depth and richness combined with exceptional freshness and minerality.